Tillerson leading candidate for secretary of state

 Tillerson has told the President-elect he would be honored to have the job of secretary of state and left Saturday's meeting believing he will be the pick, according to two sources familiar with his thinking.

-One said Tillerson was told the President-elect will formalize his choice next week -- as in extend an official offer.
+One said Tillerson was told the President-elect will formalize his choice this week -- as in extend an official offer.

 Both sources shared information on condition of anonymity because they are not authorized to discuss the issue for the record.
 Trump's spokesman Jason Miller tweeted Saturday that there would be "no announcements on Secretary of State until next week at the earliest."